TJHeuvel/rival-doc/Tutorial/tutorial-setup.md

 - Impport the "DOTS Editor" package as well.
 Follow the same instructions as for the previous step, but search for `com.unity.dots.editor` instead
 - Go to "Edit > Project Settings > Player Settings", and add `ENABLE_HYBRID_RENDERER_V2` to the "Scripting Define Symbols" list.
 This enables the up-to-date features of the Hybrid Rendered
 - (RECOMMENDED) Go to "Edit > Project Settings > Editor".
 Enable "Enter Play Mode Options", and make sure the "Reload Domain" and "Reload Scene" underneath are both disabled.
 This will make entering play mode much faster
+- (RECOMMENDED) In the top bar menu, set "Jobs > JobsDebugger" to disabled.
+Also make sure that "Jobs > Leak Detection" is **not** set to "Full Stack Traces".
+Having these options on can greatly decrease editor performance.